Struct rusttype::PositionedGlyph

 fn draw<O: FnMut(u32, u32, f32)>(&self, o: O)

 Rasterises this glyph.
-For each pixel in the rect given by pixel_bounding_box()
+For each pixel in the rect given by pixel_bounding_box(), o is called:

 o(x, y, v)